RoyLevy24/OCR_error_detection/README.md

   We recommend using **Anaconda** that can be downloaded in the following link:<br>
   https://www.anaconda.com/products/individual

-- Clone and extract the zip of this repository, make sure you have all the files in this repository.
-(Repo size: 669 MB - zipped, 1.03 GB - unzipped)
+- Clone this repository or download and extract the zip of this repository (make sure you have all the files). ***Repository size:** 669 MB - zipped, 1.03 GB - unzipped*

 - Open up terminal in the project directory.<br>In order to setup the relevant libraries for the project use the give **_requirements_script.txt_** file by running:<br>